-Linda Manikowske is an associate professor in the Apparel, Retail Merchandising and Design program at North Dakota State University (NDSU).
-Her educational background includes B.S. and M.S. degrees in Textiles and Clothing and Education with a Music minor from North Dakota State University and a Ph.D. in Textiles and Clothing from Iowa State University.
-She started teaching at NDSU in 1996.
+Linda Manikowske is a professor in the apparel, retail merchandising, and design program at North Dakota State University.
+Her educational background includes bachelor's and master's degrees in textiles and clothing and education with a music minor from North Dakota State University and a doctorate in textiles and clothing from Iowa State University.
+She started teaching at North Dakota State University in 1996.

 Ph.D. in Textiles and Clothing, Iowa State University, 1993